 CBD Oil and Pregnancy

 Pregnancy, one of the most magical occurrences of the human species, is often one of the most dangerous.
 It is during this time, that women take extra care in making sure they do not put anything detrimental to the baby inside of their bodies.
-We have of course the main ones, alcoholic, and cigarettes etc. but what about other substances that we know less about?
+We have of course the main substances of course, alcoholic, and cigarettes etc. but what about other substances that we know less about?
 What about cannabis-related products such as CBD Oil?
 Many people swear by the medicinal effects of CBD, but is it safe for pregnancy?
 Many pregnant women today are wondering just that.
 Today, we will be once again exploring the world of CBD, but this time through a special lens, to allow pregnant women to finally know whether or not CBD Oil during Pregnancy is a healthy and safe choice.
-So sit back, relax and let’s look at the facts!

 Is it safe to use CBD Oil while pregnant